agorischek/semantic-expect/README.md

 ## Message formats

-`semantic-expect` uses an unformatted result message by default, however this can be customized for your test runner and preferences:
+Semantic Expect generates an unformatted test result message by default, however this can be customized for your test runner and preferences:

 ```ts
 const jestMatchers = makeOpenAIMatchers(client, { format: 'jest' });